Hnfull/Splendente-USB/README.md

 - requirements.txt
 - 1 USB key
 - 1 Rubber Ducky
-- 1 Adaptator with USB multiport (In order to plug your rubber ducky and your USB key)
+- 1 Adaptator usb-c or usb 2.0 or 3.0 with USB multiports (In order to plug your rubber ducky and your USB key in same time)

 ## Installation
 `git clone https://github.com/Hnfull/Splendente-USB.git`